rse/typopro/README.md

   format into various font formats for use on the Web.
 Corresponding CSS `@font-face` declaration files were generated, too.

+- **Unicode Character Reduction**
+  Some fonts contain a really large number of glyphs, covering a wide range of the Unicode character set.
+This is great in general, but dramatically increases the font size, which is a major drawback on the web.
+For this reason, although it reduces the fonts to be used for the main Latin based languages (English, German, etc), we reduce the fonts in web formats to the smaller Unicode range 0000-00FF (Basic Latin, Latin-1 Supplement).
+The DTP formats of all fonts we reduce to the larger (but still reduced for some very large fonts) Unicode range set 0000-036F,1DC0-1EFF,2000-20FF,2150-218F,2C60-2C7F,A720-A7FF (Basic Latin, Latin-1 Supplement, Latin Extended-A, Latin Extended-B, IPA Extensions, Spacing Modifier Letters, Combining Diacriticals Marks, Combining Diacritical Marks Supplement, Latin Extended Additional, General Punctuation.
+Superscripts and Subscripts, Currency Symbols, Combining Diacritical Marks for Symbols, Number Forms, Latin Extended-C, Latin Extended-D)

 - **Font Renaming**:
   To circumvent license restrictions related to font format conversions and to avoid confusion with the original font formats, all Web font